Health of Samuel Johnson

-The health of Samuel Johnson has been a focus of the biographical and critical analysis of his life.
+The health of Samuel Johnson has been a focus of biographical and critical analysis of his life.
 His medical history was well documented by Johnson and his friends, and those writings have allowed later critics and doctors to infer diagnoses of conditions that were unknown in Johnson's day.

-His health and conditions had "damaging effects on Johnson's personal and professional lives" likely causing him to lose opportunities to teach at prominent schools, while leading him "towards the invisible occupation of authorship".
+Johnson is thought to have had scrofula, poor vision, stroke, gout, depression, Tourette syndrome, and other conditions.
+His health and conditions had "damaging effects on Johnson's personal and professional lives", likely causing him to lose opportunities to teach at prominent schools, while leading him "towards the invisible occupation of authorship".

 Medical history

 Scrofula

 Upon birth, Johnson did not cry and, with doubts surrounding the newborn's health, his aunt claimed "that she would not have picked such a poor creature up in the street".
 As it was feared that the baby might die, the vicar of St Mary's was summoned to perform a baptism.
 Two godfathers were chosen: Samuel Swynfen, a physician and graduate of Pembroke College, and Richard Wakefield, a lawyer, coroner, and Lichfield town clerk.

 Johnson's health improved and he was placed in the nursing care of Joan Marklew.
 During this period he contracted what is believed to have been scrofula, known at that time as the "King's Evil".
 Sir John Floyer, a former physician to Charles II, recommended that the young Johnson should receive the "royal touch", which he received from Queen Anne on 30 March 1712 at St James's Palace.
 Johnson was given a ribbon in memory of the event, which he claimed to have worn for the rest of his life.
 However, the ritual was ineffective and an operation was performed that left him with permanent scarring across his face and body.